 I recently got a really big craving for oatmeal.
 These hankerings aren’t a frequent occurrence for me.
 I am more of an egg person in the morning.
 But, sometimes the only way to relieve a craving is to give into it.
 With about a dozen overnight oats pictures on my Instagram feed every morning, I’m shocked I’m not indulging every day.

 Ever since I created the Flourless Mexican Chocolate Mini Muffins that are Paleo, Dairy Free, and Gluten Free I have tried to meddle with the recipe to come up with other varieties.
+Today’s mini muffins are that result!
 As I have mentioned before, baking is not my passion.
 It takes a lot of science and meticulousness to perfect a baking recipe.
 I’m much more suited for the carefree way of cooking where there are often ways to fix and cover-up potential mistakes.